isabella232/adobeio-codelabs-ci-cd/lessons/lesson2.md

 ![tests](assets/tests.png)

-*Notice: all major operating systems are tested `macOS-latest, ubuntu-latest, windows-latest`*

 ### Continuous deployment

 To deploy your Firefly App on the production environment, you'll have to perform a GitHub release in your project repository since the GitHub action relies on the `release` event.